How to Drink While Running

 Salomon Running Bottle

-Running Bottles
+Running Bottles & Soft Flasks

-Soft bottles have been on the market for a while now and have become extremely popular.
+Soft flasks have been on the market for a while now and have become extremely popular.
 They are such a brilliant addition to the running scene for a number of reasons.
 The bottle gradually gets smaller as you drink the water and also the water doesn't slosh around as it's in a vacuum.

 Some trail races and ultra races ask you to bring a cup.
 Salomon make a soft speed cup which you can use and then squish it away in your pack or pocket.

-The other option if you have a waistpack or rucksack is just to get one or two of the soft bottles.
+The other option if you have a waistpack or rucksack is just to get one or two of the soft flasks.
 Once you've drunk the water they hardly take up any space at all.
 Some trail clothing comes with a pocket that a soft bottle will fit into.

-Shop Running Bottles
+Shop Running Bottles & Soft Flasks

 Running Water Bottles

-Ultimate Performance Runner's Bottle 580ml
+U.P.
+Runner's Bottle 580ml

 Running Water Bottles